Lisp-Stat/documentation/content/en/docs/Manuals/array-operations.md

 ### best

-`best` compares two array according to a function and returns the 'best' value found.
+`best` compares two arrays according to a function and returns the 'best' value found.
 The function, `FN` must accept two inputs and return true/false.
 This function is applied to elements of ARRAY.
 The row-major-aref index is returned.

 Example: The index of the maximum is
 ```